torbendury/torbendury.github.io/_pages/about.md

 ### Anything related to programming

-I love looking into the newest trends of programming, and I know you do to.
+I love looking into the newest trends of programming, and I know you do too.
 So what's the difference you'll find in my blog posts than what you will find in the 10th million other blog post about it?
 Well, I simply do not just advertise every new trend, but I look under the hood of it, evaluate it and only recommend stuff that I tested myself and that I am happy with.

 ## About the author

 The name's [Torben Dury](https://torbendury.de).
 I'm interested in tech, whether at work or at home.
 I'm always open to the new and unknown and love to discover things.

 ## About the blog

 This blog is backed by [Jekyll](https://jekyllrb.com) and uses the [Reverie](https://github.com/amitmerchant1990/reverie) theme.
 Look how fast it loads, static pages are amazing (and safe to browse)!